 He says that in every successful team he’s coached, players had a clear idea of their role in the team.
 Having a clear structure helps reduce the players’ anxiety and stress because there’s no need jostle around for power and positions.

-My Note: Simon Sinek similarly says that when there’s internal accord and a supportive leadership than the tribe can focus on beating the external enemies (Leaders Eat Last).
+Simon Sinek similarly says that when there’s internal accord and a supportive leadership than the tribe can focus on beating the external enemies (Leaders Eat Last).

 Chapter 10: WORLD IN FLUX